How to distinguish one tree type from another

 BALSAM FIR: These needles are ¾ to 1½ in. in length and last a very long time.
 This tree has a dark-green appearance and retains its pleasing fragrance throughout the Christmas season.

 SCOTCH PINE: Approximately 1 in. in length, these needles don’t even fall when they’re dry, providing excellent needle retention.
 The color is a bright green.
 A common Christmas tree in the U.S., the scotch pine has an excellent survival rate, is easy to replant, has great keepability and will remain fresh throughout the holiday season.

 NOBLE FIR: These needles turn upward, exposing the lower branches.
 Known for its beauty, the noble fir has a long keepability, and its stiff branches make it a good tree for heavy ornaments, as well as providing excellent greenery for wreaths and garland.

 LEYLAND CYPRESS: The most popular Christmas tree in the southeast, the Leyland cypress is dark green-gray in color and has very little aroma.
-Because it is not in the pine or fir family, it does not produce sap, so those with an allergy to sap can still enjoy a Leyland as their Christmas Tree.
+Because it is not in the pine or fir family, it does not produce pollen, so those with an allergy to pollen can still enjoy a Leyland as their Christmas Tree.